Port Isaac, Cornwall

 The Old School Hotel

-The walk down to the harbour from my room was steep; even steeper coming up.
+The walk down to the harbour was steep; even steeper coming up.
 There’s hardly a flat surface in Cornwall, it seems.
 I felt very fit by the time I left.

 The village is unbelievably pretty.